7 Great Ways to Boost Your Email Results

-At a recent conference on technology for content marketing, the Content Marketing Institute hosted a session on email marketing, covering seven things email marketers should be doing in 2016.
+At a recent conference on technology for content marketing, the Content Marketing Institute hosted a session on email marketing, covering seven things email marketers should be doing to improve their results.

 1. Automate your emails.
 According to digital marketing expert Jessica Best, using marketing automation to send standard emails for welcoming new customers, acknowledging a birthday or anniversary, or following up on a transaction can increase your ROI 40% just by freeing personnel from the task of manually creating them.

 2. Ask for permission.
 Automatically opting-in your email subscribers to other lists without asking them if they're interested in what you'd like to send them will kill your results, Best cautioned.
 If you ask whether you can market to them, your emails are less likely to end up in the spam folder, hurting your ability to email them in the future.

 3. Keep your lists clean.
 Up to 40% of your email list is likely made up of people who have not engaged with your company in more than a year.
 Continuing to email those “bad” addresses will bring down your open rates and keep you from maximizing leads and conversions.
 Best suggests using services such as FreshAddress or SiftLogic to cull your list, then emailing the inactives to try to engage them before sending them a final email farewell (including a way to come back anytime).